MKoreo/NeverForgetHydra/NeverForgetHydra.md

   - Changed chart text color
   - Asynchronous loading of statistics
   - Optimized memory usage of statistics
+  - Statistics now given in hours and minutes

 - ~~Timer does not reset when clicking add, it only resets from popups, do you even want this though?
 Maybe seperate popup + visible on gui how long till next~~